jainsaarthak/rock-paper-scissors/README.md

 I would like to use this simple game as context for a set of essays in Software Engineering practices.

-# TO-DOs
+# TO-DO essays

 1. First Draft
-2. Website Draft
+1. Website Draft
+1. TDD
+1. Refactoring
+1. CI
+1. Design Patterns
+1. Git workflow
+1. Documentation?
+1. C/C++ lib binding?
+1. Agile Analysis and Design?
+1. Web-Based?
+1. AWS?
+1. REST API?
+1. Docker?
+1. Multi-player web-based?
+1. Machine Learning based?
+1. Continuous Delivery of Web-Based?

 ### Markdown